 ABSTRACT

 In cities throughout North America, sightings of coyotes (Canis latrans) have become common.
-Reports of human-coyote conflict are rising, as is the public demand for proactive management to prevent negative human-coyote interactions.
-Effective and proactive management can be informed by the direct observations of community members, who can report their interactions with coyotes and describe the situation or context that led to that interaction.
-To assess the predictors of human-coyote conflict, we used a web-based reporting system to collect N = 9,134 community science reports of coyotes in Edmonton, Canada, between January 2012 and December 2021.
+Reports of human-coyote conflict are also rising, as is the public demand for proactive management to prevent negative human-coyote interactions.
+Effective and proactive management can be informed by the direct observations of community members, who can report their interactions with coyotes and describe the location, time, and context that led to their interactions.
+To assess the predictors of human-coyote conflict, we used a web-based reporting system to collect N = 9,134 community-supplied reports of coyotes in Edmonton, Canada, between January 2012 and December 2021.
 We used a standardized ordinal ranking system to score each report on two indicators of human-coyote conflict: the actual risk of negative interactions, as indicated by coyote boldness, and the perceived risk of such interactions, reflected in human concern about coyotes.
-Using ordered logistic regression and chi-square tests, we then identified spatial, temporal and contextual covariates associated with conflict and assessed changes in conflict over time.
-Our analysis found that coyotes were bolder in less developed open areas and during the pup rearing season, but human concern was highest in residential areas and the dispersal season.
-Reports that mentioned pets or children were more likely to describe greater human-coyote conflict.
-Coyote boldness and human concern both increased over the 10 years of reporting.
-Our results highlight the differences and similarities between the factors that affect boldness and concern, and emphasize the need for the effective allocation of proactive management actions to improve coexistence between humans and urban coyotes.
+We assigned greater conflict scores to behaviours that included a, b, c, and perceptions that included d, e, f.
+Using ordered logistic regression and chi-square tests, we compared conflict scores for each response variable to spatial, temporal, and contextual covariates. .
+Our analysis showed that coyotes were bolder in less developed open areas and during the pup rearing season, but human concern was highest in residential areas and during the dispersal season.
+Reports that mentioned pets or children were more likely to describe greater boldness by coyotes and negative perceptions by people.
+Coyote boldness and human concern both increased over the 10 years of reporting..

 Keywords: Human-coyote conflict, community science, Canis latrans, urban